amateur80lvl/lxcex/README.md

 lxc.mount.entry = /var/share var/share none bind,create=dir 0 0
 ```

-Ideally, I'd like file uid:gid be same as for current user regardless of who put files to a shared directory,
+Ideally, I'd like file uid:gid be same as for current user regardless of who put files to a shared directory.
-and anyone could delete them. `lxc.mount.entry` has a still not documented `idmap` option but the current
+`lxc.mount.entry` has a still not documented `idmap` option but the current
 syntax allows path to user namespace only.
 Frankly, I have no idea what to do with this.